 Indicator 76 Number of permissions and area of gain in Public Open Space.
-Target Net gain over plan period Related Policy DMB4 - Open Space Provision Result Over the monitoring period there have been section 106 contributions towards off-site improvements at Mardale Playing Fields, Longridge.
-There are also Open Space provision arrangements awaiting a reserved matters application in one further application.
+Target Net gain over plan period Related Policy DMB4 - Open Space Provision Result There has been no net gain over the plan period.

 RETAIL

 POLICY DMR1: RETAIL DEVELOPMENT IN CLITHEROE